Bijan-K/ReactJS-SubjectSelectV2-HostedVersion/README.md

-# This Project was made by create react app
+# This is not my cleanest code, okay?

 This is the Web version that has been hosted in my netlify. here is the link to it: